avnerI/json-schema-local-refrance/README.md

 Let's see it in action with the schema above:

 ``````
-import { dataReplacer } from 'json-schema-local-refrances';
+import { replaceDataInValue } from 'json-schema-local-refrances';
 import Ajv from "ajv"; // one of many supported schame libraries

 const myCuttentSchema = {